Pythonidaer/job-trend-analyzer/documents/project-spec.md

 ### Functional Requirements

 _This section lists some of the main functional requirements of Job Trend Analyzer's web app.
-This is more of a functionality overview to help guide some of your architectural decisions._
+This is more of a functionality overview to help guide some of your architectural decisions - Needs a Run through later on._

 #### Authentication